geo-ant/varpro/README.md

   .build()
   .unwrap();
 // 3.
 Solve the fitting problem
-let (solved_problem, report) = LevMarSolver::new().minimize(problem);
+let fit_result = LevMarSolver::new()
-assert!(report.termination.was_successful());
+    .fit(problem)
+    .expect("fit must exit successfully");
-// 4. obtain the nonlinear parameters after fitting let alpha = solved_problem.params();
+// 4. obtain the nonlinear parameters after fitting let alpha = fit_result.nonlinear_parameters();
 // 5. obtain the linear parameters
-let c = solved_problem.linear_coefficients().unwrap();
+let c = fit_result.linear_coefficients().unwrap();
 ```

 For more examples please refer to the crate documentation.

+### Fit Statistics

+Additionally to the `fit` member function, the `LevMarSolver` also provides a
+`fit_with_statistics` function that calculations some additional statistical
+information after the fit has finished.

 ### Maximum Performance

-While the example code above should already run many times faster
+The example code above will already run many times faster
-than an equivalent implementation using just a nonlinear solver
-without the magic of varpro, this crate offers a way of
+than just using a nonlinear solver without the magic of varpro.
-squeezing out the last bits of performance.
+But this crate offers an additional way to eek out the last bits of  performance.

-The `SeparableNonlinearModel` can be manually
+The `SeparableNonlinearModel` trait can be manually
-implemented to shave of the last hundreds of microseconds
+implemented to describe a model function.
+This often allows us to shave of the
+last hundreds of microseconds from the computation e.g. by caching intermediate
-from the computation.
-The crate documentation contains detailed
+calculations.
+The crate documentation contains detailed examples.

-examples.
+## Acknowledgements

+I am grateful to Professor [Dianne P. O'Leary](http://www.cs.umd.edu/~oleary/)
+and [Bert W. Rust &#10013;](https://math.nist.gov/~BRust/) who published the paper that
+enabled me to understand varpro and come up with this implementation.
+Professor O'Leary also graciously answered my questions on her paper and
+some implementation details.

 ## References and Further Reading